crocs-muni/biometrics-utils/Readme.md

 ## Sources

-The unitities are based on the excellent tutorials at [pyImageSearch](https://www.pyimagesearch.com/) by Adrian Rosebrock.
+The utilities are based on the excellent tutorials at [pyImageSearch](https://www.pyimagesearch.com/) by Adrian Rosebrock.

 * [Face detection with OpenCV and deep learning](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/)
 * [How to build a custom face recognition dataset](https://www.pyimagesearch.com/2018/06/11/how-to-build-a-custom-face-recognition-dataset/)